-This is handled by either the Family Court of Australia or Federal Circuit Court of Australia for both married and de facto couples, except in Western Australia, where former couples need to use the Family Court of Western Australia.
+This is handled by the Federal Circuit and Family Court of Australia for both married and de facto couples, except in Western Australia, where former couples need to use the Family Court of Western Australia.

 What does property and finance include?

 If you’re going through a separation or divorce, you must tell each other and the court about all your property and finances.